brentd09/Documents/DeBuggingPS/ISEDebugTools.md

-# How to manage a debugging session
+# How to Debug a PowerShell Script in ISE

 - Before you start debugging, you must set one or more breakpoints.
 You cannot set a breakpoint unless the script that you want to debug is saved.
 - For directions on of how to set a breakpoint, see How to manage breakpoints or Set-PSBreakpoint.